pashtetx/pashtetx/README.md

 <a href="https://discord.gg/vncN7EaBpc"><img src="https://img.shields.io/badge/DISCORD-7289DA?style=for-the-badge&logo=discord&logoColor=white"></a>

-Im backend developer from Ukraine, working at @FrontStudios
+Im backend developer from Ukraine

 I like to write code, and create websites, games and more..
 I hate people who pretend to be programmers.